divarvel/dist-auth-talk/slides.md

 ---

-# Now you can leave
+# Now you can leave, bye!

 ::: notes
 | for the rest of the talk we will assume that we are in the context